Cancerous tumours of the bone

 Osteosarcoma

-Osteosarcoma is more common in people who have a history of retinoblastoma (a type of childhood eye cancer), Paget disease of the bone or radiation therapy treatments.
+Osteosarcoma is more common in people who have previously had retinoblastoma, Paget disease of the bone or radiation therapy treatments.

 • low-grade central osteosarcoma